Skip to content

 This El Guapo™ Tonic Syrup Recipe is designed for simplicity.
 Feel free to adjust the ratios to your taste.
 For a more astringent, bitter tonic water, simply double the tonic syrup.

-2. Top the glass with ice.
+2. Add Ice: Top the glass with ice.

 Looking for more cocktail inspiration?
 Explore our complete collection of recipes and discover your next favorite drink.
 Have a question?
 Contact us for assistance, or visit El Guapo’s homepage to explore everything we offer.